eldoy/skilt/README.md

 ### Commands

-Start your proxy quietly with:
+Start your proxy server with:
 ```
-skilt
+skilt start
 ```

 Start quietly in background with: